seanpohyx/seanpoh-website/README.md

-# Sean-portfolio
+# Sean portfolio

- This would be my github pages for my portfolio to contain all my works.
+This repo contains my portfolio for my work

+visit at www.seanpoh.com